dijasila/GPAW/doc/exercises/summerschool12.rst

 ===================================

 When you log into the databars, you can select various desktop environments.
-We recommend IceWM, but any will do (except the last option).
+Please choose IceWM, the other choices will cause trouble!

 Exercises will make use of terminals.
 It is important that you open the terminal on one of the Linux servers, not on the Sun server